-Tip: Take water with you if you decide to walk because there are no shops on the other side of the island.
+Tip: Take water with you if you decide to walk the entire way around because there are no shops on the other side of the island.

 You can also rent bikes or make a golf-cart reservation.
-For the golf-carts, you must make a reservation at least one day prior because of the limited number of carts.
+For the golf-carts, you must make a reservation.
+However, you must do so at least one day prior because of the limited number of carts.